 Barcelona GSE Foundation and of Balia Foundation.
 Artur Carulla Font Graduate in Economics.
-He has been Executive Director of Arbora & Ausonia, S.L and Managing Director of Agrolimen, S.A Currently, he is Chairman of Agrolimen, S.A and its participated companies; Affinity Petcare, S.A., Preparados Alimenticios, S.A (Gallina Blanca Star), Biocentury, S.L., The Eat Out Group, S.L. and Roger Goulart, S.A.
-Member of the Regional Board of Telefónica in Catalonia, member of Advisory Board o EXEA Empresarial, S.L. and member o Advisory Board of Roca Junyent.
-He is also Vice-Chairman of Círculo de Economía Vice-Chairman of Foundation ESADE Member of IAB (International Advisory Board) of the Generalitat de Catalunya Member of the Management Board o Instituto de la Empresa Familiar, Member o Foundation MACBA (Museo de Arte Contemporaneo de Barcelona) and Membe of FUOC (Fundació per a la Universita Luis Carlos Croissier Batista Oberta de Catalunya ).
-He has been the professor in charge of economic policy of the Universidad Complutense of Madrid.
-During his long professional tenure, amongst othe positions, he was Subsecretary of the Ministry of Industry and Energy, President of the National Institute of Industry (Institute Nacional de Industria, I.N.I.), Minister of Industry and Energy and President of Spanish Securities Market Commission (Comisión Nacional del Mercado de Valores) Currrently he is Director of Adolfo Dominguez, S.A., Testa Inmuebles en Renta S.A. and Eolia Renovables de Inversione SCR, S.A and Sole Director of Eurofocu Consultores, S.L.
+He has been Executive Director of Arbora & Ausonia, S.L. and Managing Director of Agrolimen, S.A.
+Currently, he is Chairman of Agrolimen, S.A. and its participated companies; Affinity Petcare, S.A., Preparados Alimenticios, S.A.
+(Gallina Blanca Star), Biocentury, S.L., The Eat Out Group, S.L. and Roger Goulart, S.A.; Member of the Regional Board of Telefónica in Catalonia, member of Advisory Board of EXEA Empresarial, S.L. and member of Advisory Board of Roca Junyent.
+He is also Vice-Chairman of Círculo de Economía, Vice-Chairman of Foundation ESADE, Member of Foundation Lluis Carulla, Member of IAB (International Advisory Board) of the Generalitat de Catalunya, Member of the Management Board of Instituto de la Empresa Familiar, Member of Foundation MACBA (Museo de Arte Contemporaneo de Barcelona) and Member of FUOC (Fundació per a la Universitat Oberta de Catalunya).
+Luis Carlos Croissier Batista He has been the professor in charge of economic policy of the Universidad Complutense of Madrid.
+During his long professional tenure, amongst other positions, he was Subsecretary of the Ministry of Industry and Energy, President of the National Institute of Industry (Instituto Nacional de Industria, I.N.I.), Minister of Industry and Energy and President of Spanish Securities Market Commission (Comisión Nacional del Mercado de Valores).
+Currrently he is Director of Adolfo Dominguez, S.A., Testa Inmuebles en Renta, S.A. and Eolia Renovables de Inversiones SCR, S.A and Sole Director of Eurofocus Consultores, S.L.
 Mario Fernández Pelaz Graduate in Law at Deusto University in 1965.
-He has been Professor of Mercantil Law in the Faculty of Law of Deust University and in the Faculty of Busines

-Colongo of the same University and Science at the same University, and Professor of different Masters at Deusto University.
+He has been Professor of Mercantile Law in the Faculty of Law of Deusto University and in the Faculty of Business at the University, Science same Professor of different Masters at Deusto University.
 In his long professional career, he has served, among other charges, as Minister and later Vice-president of the Basque Government, Chairman of the Central Administration-Basque Government Transfers Mixed Committee, Chairman of the Basque Financial Council, Chairman of the Economic Committee of the Basque Government, Member of the Arbitration Committee of the Basque Autonomous Community.
 He was also Executive Director of BBVA Group and member of the Executive Committee from 1997 to 2002, and Main Partner of Uría Menéndez from that date to June 2009.
-From July 2009 to November 2012 he has been Chairman of BBK (Bilbao Bizkaia Kutxa), From January 1 st , 2012 is Executive Chairman of Kutxabank, S.A., Chairmanof its Risk Delegate Committee and Chairman of Confederación Española de Cajas de Ahorros (CECA).
+From July 2009 to November 2012 he has been Chairman of BBK (Bilbao Bizkaia Kutxa), From January 1st, 2012 is Executive Chairman of Kutxabank, S.A., Chairmanof its Risk Delegate Committee and Chairman of its Executive Committee, and Vicechairman of Confederación Española de Cajas de Ahorros (CECA).
 He is also Consul of the Bilbao Consulate and Illustrious of Bilbao.
-He has also published on mercantile Ángel Durández Adeva and financial matters BA Economics, Professor of Commerce, chartered accountant and founding member of the Registry of Economic Auditors.
+He has also published on mercantile and financial matters

+Ángel Durández Adeva

+BA Economics, Professor of Commerce, chartered accountant and founding member of the Registry of Economic Auditors.
 He joined Arthur Andersen in 1965 where he was Partner from 1976 to 2000.
 Up to March, 2004 he headed the Euroamerica Foundation, of which he was founder, entity dedicated to the development of business, political and cultural relationships between the European Union and the different Latin American Countries.
-Currently he is Director of Mediaset España, S.A., Director of Ideas4all, S.L., Member of the Advisory Board of FRIDE (Foundation for the international relations and the foreign development), Chairman of Arcadia Capital, S.L. and Información y Control de
+Currently he is Director of Mediaset España, S.A., Director of Quantica Producciones, S.L., Director of Ideas4all, S.L., Member of the Advisory Board of FRIDE (Foundation for the international relations and the foreign development), Chairman of Arcadia Capital, S.L.
+Información and y Control